anycable/anycable-client/README.md

 ## Duplicating or reusing channel instances?

 It is safe to call `cable.subscribe(channel)` multiple times—only a single subscription (from the protocol point of view) is made, i.e., this action is idempotent.
-At the same time, it's safe to have multuple channel instances with the same identifiers client-side—only a single _real_ subscription would be made.
+At the same time, it's safe to have multiple channel instances with the same identifiers client-side—only a single _real_ subscription would be made.

 Let's consider an example.
 Suppose you have two _components_ relying on the same channel: